Yotascale raises a $13M Series B to help companies track and manage their cloud spends – TechCrunch

 During our chat with the CEO, it was notable how sequential his company-building process has proven.
 From talking to potential customers, to working to understand who his buyer is, to waiting on scaling the startup’s go-to-market efforts until he was confident in product-market fit, Yotascale seems to follow the inverse of the “raise lots and spend fast and try to win right away” model that became quite popular during the unicorn era.

 How did Yotascale know when it found product market fit?
-According to its CEO, when companies started pulling the startup into their operations and not the other way around.
+According to its CEO, when companies started pulling the startup into their operations, and not the other way around.

 Yotascale reported 4x year-over-year annual recurring revenue (ARR) growth at some point this year, though Razzaq was diffident about sharing specifics concerning the metric.